robertorcosta/azure-docs.pt-br/articles/cost-management-billing/manage/mca-setup-account.md

 ### <a name="azure-reservations"></a>Reservas do Azure

 As Reservas do Azure no registro do Contrato Enterprise são migradas para sua nova conta de cobrança.
-Durante a transição, não haverá alterações nos descontos de reserva que estão sendo aplicados às suas assinaturas.
+Durante a transição, não haverá alterações nos descontos de reserva que são aplicados às suas assinaturas.

 ### <a name="azure-marketplace-products"></a>Produtos do Azure Marketplace